RizeFinance/rize-cli/README.md

 ## CLI Options

+- `--help` - Get information on how to properly run the CLI.
 - `--db`, `--database` - Create a database for your app.
 - `--auth`, `--authentication` - Setup the authentication provider for your app.